paskal/blog/content/post/2022/self-hosted-comments-remark42/index.md

 ## Obtaining a virtual machine instance in the public cloud

 Follow one of the instructions below to obtain an instance.
 At the end of the setup process, generate an SSH key and download it to your machine.
 The default location to store the private part of the key on Mac and Linux is `~/.ssh/id_rsa`.
-You'll need to connect to that instance using SSH during the next step.
+You'll need to use that key to connect to that instance using SSH during the next step.

 ### Oracle Cloud, free